xRET2pwn/xret2pwn.github.io/_posts/2021-07-7-Windows_Defender_Bypass.md

 # WINAPIs

 Our shellcode is ready now so let's create our process injection binary.
-But firstly i will describe some winapis we will need it.
+But firstly i will describe some winapis we will use it.

 ## OpenProcess